Abarim Publications' online Biblical Greek Dictionary

 The pagan soul

 The popular idea of a personal soul that resides somewhere inside every human being, and escapes at death to go on a journey through the afterlife, is positively pagan.
-It is certainly not a Hebrew idea, which is why the Old Testament has not a lick to say about "heaven and hell" (it's always "heaven and earth") or about humans living in heaven (read our article on the Hebrew word for "soul", namely the noun נפש, nepesh for a closer look).
-And it is mentioned only in passing in the New Testament, but apparently only to cater to people who already believed in the pagan mythology of the wandering disembodied soul.
+It is certainly not a Hebrew idea, which is why the Old Testament never speaks of "heaven and hell" (it's always "heaven and earth") or of humans living in heaven (read our article on the Hebrew word for "soul", namely the noun נפש, nepesh for a closer look).

 Neither individuality nor the continuum of the biosphere is commonly very well understood, and neither are the concepts of time and eternity.
 But the Bible is very clear that mankind's final destiny is on earth (see Revelation 21:1 to Revelation 22:5), whether a whole new one or a renovated old one — here at Abarim Publications we surmise that the old one will be repaired, see this same principle at work in 2 Corinthians 5:17.